Aircrew brevet: British Army

 The Army Air Corps pilot wings are awarded upon completion of the basic helicopter course at RAF Shawbury and a subsequent Army course at Middle Wallop Airfield.
 Aircrew are then dispatched to their OCU to receive type training on either the Apache attack helicopter or the Wildcat battlefield support helicopter.

-The Army is unique in the British military in that both Officers and Non-Commissioned Officers can become aircrew and aircraft commanders.
+The Army is unique in the British military in that both Officers and Non-Commissioned Officers can become pilots and aircraft commanders.
 The wings are identical for both Officers and Other Ranks, and are worn on the left chest above any medals, similar to the RAF.

 In all the services, award of wings does not confer any operational capability – this is declared by a front-line squadron once the student has reached satisfactory standard to allow them to be deployed operationally.
 This milestone, or 'Combat Ready Status', is the threshold necessary for the award of Flying Pay, a discretionary additional salary bonus for aircrew due to the nature of their work.